In this article...

 Expunging your criminal record means that records related to a particular criminal charge will be removed from public view and physically destroyed.
-An expunged criminal charge is not visible in background checks and employers are not permitted to consider an expunged charge when making hiring decisions.
+An expunged criminal charge is not visible in background checks, and employers are not permitted to consider an expunged charge when making hiring decisions.

-If none of the above agencies object, the judge will generally enter an order granting the petition within 6 months.
+If none of the above agencies object, the judge will generally enter an order granting the petition within six months.
 Otherwise, the court will hold a hearing to determine whether to grant your petition.

 For more on this, check out our article: Illinois Expungement Explained.

-If there are any mistakes in your expungement petition, you will have to start the process over or your petition may simply be denied.
-Because the expungement process can take 6 months, this delay may cause significant problems.
+If there are any mistakes in your expungement petition, you will have to start the process over, or your petition may simply be denied.
+Because the expungement process can take six months, this delay may cause significant problems.
 An attorney can ensure that the petition is filled out correctly the first time and give you the best opportunity for success.
 Working with an attorney for your expungement is inexpensive and will save you significant time and effort in navigating the process.